A racing champion

 Hyenas have been given an unfairly negative reputation in folklore and popular media because of their ungraceful, even grotesque physical features.

 Hyenas are truly a curiosity of nature.
 They are intelligent creatures that follow a sophisticated and ruthless social system.
-Depending on its rank, each individual finds itself in a position of power or obedience for its whole life.
+Depending on its rank, each individual finds himself in a position of power or obedience for his whole life.
 Hunted down by farmers, hyenas are nonetheless crucial in clearing up the savannah of its carcasses which are carriers of lethal bacteria.
 Their immune system is unparalleled and a bonanza for medical research.

-MAMA HYENA is a tribute to this captivating animal.
+This film is a tribute to this captivating animal.

 MIGRATIONS IN DANGER [3x52’]